 “Much has been written about the causes of the financial and banking crises.
-In his new book ‘The Future of Banking’ Steve Davis analyses some of the less frequently cited causes such as:deficient bank governance, regulatory shortcomings and the drive for unrealistic profitability.
+In his new report ‘The Future of Banking: Reconciling Risk, Profitability and the Public Interest’ Steve Davis analyses some of the less frequently cited causes such as:deficient bank governance, regulatory shortcomings and the drive for unrealistic profitability.
 He uses these same factors to offer a view – as only he can and not always very comforting! – about the future and how bank managements, regulators and investors will need to respond”.
 Sir Win Bischoff, Chairman, Lloyds Banking Group

 This report is a tour de force and the analysis that Davis presents will be of real value to bankers, supervisors, bank analysts and academic scholars.
 It is a must-read."
 Professor David T Llewellyn,oughborough University, and Vienna University of Economics and Business

-.“Drawing on insight from senior industry managers, this work offers a compelling and comprehensive view of the post-crisis retail environment” Roberto Nicastro, global retail head, UniCredit
+.“Drawing on insight from senior industry managers, this report offers a compelling and comprehensive view of the post-crisis retail environment” Roberto Nicastro, global retail head, UniCredit

 "A fascinating analysis - offers valuable insights and a thorough overview of current issues."